Willy Vandersteen: 1944–1949

 Apart from these two long lasting newspaper comic strips, Vandersteen made a number of other comics in these years.
 Most important was his work for Ons Volkske, the youth supplement of the weekly magazine Ons Volk, which from the end of 1945 on became an independent comic magazine.
 Marc Sleen was editor-in-chief and filled most pages together with Vandersteen.
 Vandersteen created a number of realistic stories of about 20 pages each, where he developed his own style after starting very much as a follower of Harold Foster.
 In his usual more caricatural style, he created in August 1946 the recurring gagstrip De Vrolijke Bengels (The Happy Rascals).
 More adult comics appeared in the magazine Ons Volk.

 In 1947, two publishers started a legal battle for the right to the names of the newspapers and magazines.
-Vandersteen, caught in the middle, worked a while for both, but eventually switched to the new owners of De Standaard.
+Vandersteen, caught in the middle, worked a while for both, and eventually switched to the new owners of De Standaard.
 He continued to work for Ons Volkske, which was now renamed 't Kapoentje for a few more months.
 The publishers of De Standaard also continued the album series of Suske en Wiske, which started modestly with one album in 1946 and one in 1947.
 By 1947, seven albums were available, and the first ones were already reprinted.
 The first albums of De Familie Snoek had also appeared by then.
 Supported by large publicity campaigns, they sold very well: the first Snoek album was in its third impression by 1948.
 The popularity of Vandersteen, and the impact comics had in Flanders, is attested by the 25,000 readers who switched to the Standaard at the same time as Vandersteen did.

-Vandersteen worked the rest of his life for De Standaard, but contributed also to the other publications of the publisher: Ons Volkske, a new newspaper supplement continuing the name of the older magazine, and Het Nieuwsblad, the more popular newspaper of the group.
+Vandersteen worked the rest of his life for De Standaard, and contributed also to the other publications of the publisher: Ons Volkske, a new newspaper supplement continuing the name of the older magazine, and Het Nieuwsblad, the more popular newspaper of the group.
 Vandersteen made illustrations and comics when needed.
 For Ons Volk, which also reappeared, he made realistic stories until 1951.